 As with everything, the body likes to use the easiest available form of fuel - and that’s glycogen.
 Our brains feast off sugar, our muscles will naturally opt for it if given the choice.
 When we eat before we work out, we’re filling up the engine with glycogen - our bodies run on the carbs we eat.
 While it might not make a huge difference to short workouts, it might improve your performance over longer-duration activities.

 So what should we be fuelling with and should food differ according to what activity we’re doing?
-Leading Registered Nutritionist and founder of Rhitrition, Rhiannon Lambert, says that our aim should be to match our food to the demands of our day.
+Leading Registered Nutritionist and founder of Rhitrition (opens in new tab), Rhiannon Lambert (opens in new tab), says that our aim should be to match our food to the demands of our day.

 “This means eating the right amounts and types of food specific to your individual needs.
 The standard advice is to eat a meal 2-4 hours before exercising to allow time for it to digest and settle.
 This meal should contain adequate amounts of carbohydrates to fuel your workout.”